josephwright/josephwright.github.io/_posts/2022-10-04-mapping-to-characters.md

 predictable: all that is needed is to examine the first byte and collect the right number of further bytes to re-combine into a valid codepoint.

 This work isn't something the average end user wants to do.
-Lcukily, they don't have to as the LaTeX team have looked at this and created a suitable set of `expl3` functions to do it: `\text_map_function:nN` and `\text_map_inline:nn`.
+Luckily, they don't have to as the LaTeX team have looked at this and created a suitable set of `expl3` functions to do it: `\text_map_function:nN` and `\text_map_inline:nn`.
 So for example we can do